altera-fpga/hls-samples/ReferenceDesigns/niosv/README.md

 ### On both Linux* and Windows*

 5. Add the DMA IP to the Platform Designer system.
-The included `components.ipx` file shows Platform Designer where to look for FPGA IPs produced with the Intel® oneAPI DPC++/C++ Compiler.
+The included `components.ipx` file shows Platform Designer where to look for FPGA IPs produced with the HLS IP Gen Compiler.
 See the [Platform Designer tutorial](/Tutorials/Tools/platform_designer) for detailed instructions on how to add an FPGA IP to a Platform Designer system.
 Here are some specific directions for this example:
     1. Change the HDL entity name to `simple_dma_accelerator` to match names used in the Nios V software.
     2. Connect the interrupt port to the Nios V interrupt receiver and assign its IRQ number to 1 (or any number besides 0 which is used by the UART)
     3. Connect the Nios V data host port to the IP component's `csr_ring_root_avs` port.
 Ensure the base address is assigned between `0x0010_0000` and `0x001F_FFFF`.